-In the event of default on the part of the owner or occupant of any lot in observing the above requirements or any of them, such default continuing after ten (10) days of written notice thereon, the Committee may, without liability to the owner or occupant in trespass or otherwise, enter upon (or authorize one or more others to enter upon) said lot, and cause to be cut, such weeds and grass, and remove or cause to be removed such prohibited vehicle, garbage, trash, and rubbish or do any other thing necessary to secure compliance with these restrictions, so as to place said lot in a neat, attractive, helpful and sanitary condition, and may charge the owner or occupant of such lot for the reasonable cost of such work and associated materials.
-The owner or occupant, as the case may be, agrees by the purchase or occupation of the property to pay such statement immediately upon their seat thereof; however, the payment of such charge is not secured by any nature of lien on the property.
+In the event of default on the part of the Owner or occupant of any lot in observing the obligations contained in this Article III Section 8 or any Covenant, such default continuing after ten (10) days of written notice thereon, the Committee or the Board may, without liability to the owner or occupant in trespass, tort or otherwise, enter upon (or authorize one or more others to enter upon) said Lot, and cause to be cut, such weeds and grass, and remove or cause to be removed such prohibited vehicle, Prohibited Signage, garbage, trash, and rubbish or do any other thing necessary to secure compliance with these Covenants, so as to place said lot in a neat, attractive, helpful and sanitary condition.
+Following such curative performance, the Owner will be responsible for the reasonable cost of such work and associated materials.
+The Committee or the Board will deliver a statement of costs to the the owner or occupant, as the case may be, and said Owner or occupant agrees by the purchase or occupation of the property to pay such statement immediately upon their seat thereof; however, the payment of such charge is not secured by any nature of lien on the property.
+Alternatively, the Corporation may seek such other remedies as may be allowed them in law or equity.

-Before initial occupancy, no sign, advertisement, billboard or advertising structure of any kind may be erected or maintained on any lot in the Subdivision without prior approval of McCrory-Hallbeck; and any such approval which is granted by McCrory-Hallbeck may be withdrawn at anytime by McCrory-Hallbeck in which event, the party granted such permission shall, within the period designated by McCrory-Hallbeck (which in no event shall be less than five days ), thereupon removed the same.
-After initial residential occupancy of improvements on particular lots in the Subdivision, no signs, advertisement, billboard or advertising structure of any kind other than normal for sale sign (not exceeding two (2) feet by three (3) feet, and applicable to such lot alone) may be erected or maintained on such lot.

-The Committee shall have the right to remove and dispose of any such prohibited sign, advertisement, billboard or advertising structure which is placed on any lot, and in so doing shall not be subject to any liability for trespass or other tort in connection therewith or arising from such removal nor in any way be liable for any accounting or other claim by reason of the disposition thereof.

-The digging of dirt or the removal of any dirt from any lot is expressly prohibited except as necessary in conjunction with the landscaping of or construction on such lot.
-No trees shall be cut or removed except to provide room for construction of improvements or to remove dead or unsightly trees.

-No outside aerial, pole or other device shall project above the highest Ridge of the house by more than five feet.

-No septic tanks or private water wells shall be permitted in the Subdivision.

 IV

 Maintenance Fund

-Each residential lot (or residential building site) in the Subdivision, other than those owned by McCrory-Hallbeck, or those lots acquired by Medical Center bank (lienholder), its successors or assigns, shall be and is made subject to annual maintenance charge of not more than fifteen (15) mils per square foot of lot area (or residential building site) thereof contained, unless increased by the Corporation as provided for in Article V hereby.
-McCrory-Hallbeck shall in its sole discretion make contributions to the Maintenance Fund, or make expenditures for maintenance within the Subdivision, as it deems necessary or appropriate but no lots or other property owned by McCrory-Hallbeck in the Subdivision shall be subject to an annual maintenance charge or any other assessment for maintenance pursuant to the provisions hereof.
+Each Lot in the Subdivision, other than those owned by McCrory-Hallbeck, or those lots acquired by Medical Center bank (lienholder), their successors or assigns, shall be and is made subject to annual maintenance charge in an amount set by the Corporation as provided for in Article V.